-This is such a delicious way to fill a wrap that I ate it for three meals in a row – I kid you not.
+This cauliflower, chickpea and potato curry wrap recipe is so delicious that I ate it for three meals in a row – I kid you not.
 The mildly spiced curry, the crunchy cabbage salad and the refreshing raita, served together in a wholegrain wrap – for me that’s pretty close to heaven on a plate.

 The cauliflower, potato and chickpea curry is mild, because it has no chilli in it, but it’s still packed full of flavour.
 If you aren’t serving this to kids you could add in some chilli powder or flakes.
 I figured that there would be zero chance of my kids eating the crunchy cabbage salad so I covered it in chilli flakes – then of course Baby S tried to help himself.
 Another lesson learnt (always give your kids a chance to try new things…and don’t coat them in chilli just in case!).